How Exercise Physiologists Combat Cardiovascular Disease Effectively

 Diabetes

 Diabetes, find out how regular exercise can help treat and manage your type 2 diabetes.
-4
+6

 Diabetes is a chronic condition that affects millions of people worldwide.
-It’s characterized by high blood sugar levels resulting from insulin resistance or insufficient insulin production.
+It’s characterised by high blood sugar levels resulting from insulin resistance or insufficient insulin production.
 While medication and dietary changes are often necessary components of diabetes management, regular exercise has emerged as a powerful and natural ally in the battle against this condition.
 In this blog, we’ll explore the compelling relationship between regular exercise and the treatment and management of Type II Diabetes.

 How does exercise help with treating Diabetes?

-Cardiovascular Health
+Cardiovascular Health (Vo2Max)

 There are numerous ways exercise can help with your general well-being and management of Diabetes.
-These include but are not limited to the following;
+These include, but are not limited to, the following;

 1. Improved Insulin Sensitivity: Exercise helps your cells become more sensitive to insulin, making it easier for your body to use glucose for energy.
 This reduces the need for excess insulin, leading to better blood sugar control.